kingo132/a51m-r2-5700m-hackintosh/README.md

   * Fixed!
 Use this driver: https://github.com/0xFireWolf/RealtekCardReader
 - [ ] Thunderbolt hotplug
   * Haven't tested: https://github.com/RockJesus/macOS-IOElectrify
-- [ ] Sleep / Wake
+- [x] Sleep / Wake
-  * Sleep will crash with "Sleep Wake failure in EFI" error.
-Seems not easy to fix.
+  * ~~ Sleep will crash with "Sleep Wake failure in EFI" error.
+Seems not easy to fix. ~~
+  * Fixed!
+First, you need to disable "Firmware TPM" in BIOS to prevent "Sleep Wake failure in EFI" panic.
+Then, I have placed SSDT-GPRW.aml in EFI to fix the instant wakeup problem.
+Currently, everything looks fine after sleep and wake up.
 - [x] Eye tracking
   * Won't work.